Budapest: Spas

-The Gellért Baths and Hotel were built in 1918, although there had once been Turkish baths on the site, and in the Middle Ages a hospital.
+The Saint Gellért Medicinal Baths and Hotel were built in 1918, although there had previously been medicinal baths on the site and, earlier, in the Middle Ages a hospital.
 In 1927, the Baths were extended to include the wave pool, and the effervescent bath was added in 1934.
-The well-preserved Art Nouveau interior includes colourful mosaics, marble columns, stained glass windows and statues.
+The interior of the hotel was largely destroyed during the January 1945 bombing raids but was later restored, and its Art Nouveau interior includes colourful mosaics, marble columns, stained glass windows and statues.
+The complex closed in 2025 for a major renovation, with a scheduled reopening in 2028.

 The Lukács Baths are also in Buda and are also Turkish in origin, although they were only revived at the end of the 19th century.
 This was also when the spa and treatment centre were founded.
 There is still something of an atmosphere of fin-de-siècle about the place, and all around the inner courtyard there are marble tablets recalling the thanks of patrons who were cured there.
 Since the 1950s it has been regarded as a centre for intellectuals and artists.

 The Széchenyi Baths are one of the largest bathing complexes in all Europe, and the only "old" medicinal baths to be found in the Pest side of the city.
 The indoor medicinal baths date from 1913 and the outdoor pools from 1927.
 There is an atmosphere of grandeur about the whole place with the bright, largest pools resembling aspects associated with Roman baths, the smaller bath tubs reminding one of the bathing culture of the Greeks, and the saunas and diving pools borrowed from traditions emanating in northern Europe.
 The three outdoor pools (one of which is a fun pool) are open all year, including winter.
 Indoors there are over ten separate pools, and a whole host of medical treatments is also available.
 The Szécheny Baths are built in modern Renaissance style.